Paramount — Still Closed

-At a glance: It seems every time I visit the Paramount has a new look.
+At a glance: For years it seemed every time I visited the Paramount Hotel it had a new look.
 But in 2013 the hotel underwent a deep – and dramatic – transformation under its latest owner, flashy real estate developer Aby Rosen.
-And some $40 million later, it seems this iteration is here to stay, at least long enough to catch its breath.
+And some $40 million later, it seems this iteration is here to stay (for now).

 The lobby, a football-size expanse, has been transformed into a dimly lighted lounge with well-designed conversation areas – sofas, club chairs, even a gigantic tufted leather daybed.
-Here you can check your messages, read a book (coffee table volumes are everywhere), sip a smoky espresso from Corso, the adjoining coffee house or meet up with friends.
+Here you can check your messages, read a book (coffee table volumes are everywhere) or meet up with friends.
 A glamorous gas-jet fireplace throws off heat and good looks.
 And a DJ on the mezzanine spins most nights.

 Rooms: Room size is a perennial complaint at the Paramount.
 Too many are too tiny, and the recent renovation hasn’t changed that.